 Every organization whether a ministry or business has a culture that is specific and defined.
 As the organization grows and changes, what happens to that culture and how principled leaders and managers handle those changes, is crucial.
 This course will help students understand cultural shift, health, and habits within organizations.
-The course helps students understand leadership through change and explore the various types of leadership structures.
+This will also help them understand leadership through change and explore the various types of leadership structures.
 By using case studies, students will learn practical skills on how to navigate cultural change and conflict.
+2 credits